Blog

 Why This Matters

 Three different issues.
 Three different code sections.
 One common thread: they all required actually modeling the system, calculating fault currents at each bus, and cross-referencing manufacturer data against field conditions.
+This is why a proper short circuit study is so critical — it's the analysis that catches these problems.

 This is what a comprehensive arc flash study actually looks like.
 It's not just about PPE categories and boundaries.
 It's a full audit of your electrical system's ability to safely handle the fault currents available to it.